Not Every AI Problem is a Data Problem: We Should Be Intentional About Data Scaling

 Let's consider the advancements that large models are catalyzing in robotics \citep{vanhoucke2024robotic}, drug discovery \citep{jumper2021highly}, and machine translation \citep{zhu2023multilingual}.
 What are the common threads among these success stories?

 Consider Machine Translation (MT).
 Early deterministic AI translation models struggled with contextual nuances of language \citep{ata2018position}, such as capturing culturally specific elements.
 Now transformer-based language models excel in this area due to several factors.
 First, the relatively static nature of language, with its abstractable rules and gradual vocabulary evolution, offered a stable foundation for model training.
 Second, high quality translation data, often sourced from reputable publishers and professional translations, further enabled effective training.
 Expansive datasets, including non-parallel corpora, enhanced the naturalness and contextual understanding of these models.
 Finally, LLM's vastly superior capacity to understand contexts (e.g., an entire document) led to significant improvements in translation quality.
+As a result, LLM-based techniques have brought such significant improvements to machine translation that they have become the new standard \cite{ciesielski2024translation}.

+Robotics---from autonomous driving to factory automation---also demonstrates how data-driven scaling can outperform purely rule-based approaches.
+Vast sensor logs capture many of the scenarios and environments where robots operate.
+The ``long tail'' of rare events, such as extreme conditions or erratic human behavior, demands richer inputs.
+Higher-resolution imagery and synthetic data increasingly address these demands.
+As sensor and camera costs drop and real-world data becomes more abundant, these conditions create a virtuous cycle of continuous improvement and propel robotics toward greater reliability than what was possible with prior methods.

+Similarly, drug discovery benefits from a vast trove of past experiments, while fundamental biological processes remain relatively stable over time.
+However, coverage gaps, such as underexplored compound families, pose significant challenges.
+Pinpointing these gaps ensures that newly gathered data remains relevant and interpretable for model training.
+Meanwhile, stable features that emerge across experiments highlight critical research directions, enabling more targeted and intentional data acquisition.

 At the other end of the spectrum is one of AI's most formidable challenges---robust and reliable reasoning, where AI systems often fail surprisingly at tasks that are easy for humans.
 At the time of writing, Google’s Gemini 2.0\footnote{\url{https://ai.google.dev/gemini-api/docs/thinking-mode}} and OpenAI’s o1\footnote{\url{https://openai.com/o1/}} have just raised the bar on reasoning benchmarks.
 And yet, OpenAI’s o1 still fails on simple alterations of existing benchmarks \citep{mirzadeh2024gsm, gulati2024putnam} or more complex math problems \citep{glazer2024frontiermath}.\footnote{Evaluating Google’s Gemini 2.0 on these particular benchmarks is still pending.} In our discussions with various field experts, they almost unanimously agreed that this challenge is primarily rooted in model architecture and learning algorithms, rather than data-driven scaling.